-This pursuit of independent talent as a component of strategic sourcing initiatives has evolved quickly in the past few years.
-Companies now have the expectation that suppliers will be proactive in approaching them with sourcing solutions (plural) and helping to devise not just a solution to a single issue, but to help provide a contingent workforce ecosystem.
+This pursuit of independent contractors as a component of strategic sourcing initiatives has evolved quickly in the past few years.
+Companies now have the expectation that suppliers will be proactive in approaching them with sourcing solutions (plural) and helping to devise not just a solution to a single issue, but to help provide a talent management ecosystem.
 This blog takes a look at this new form of business relationship, and how proper design and implementation of such an ecosystem can help enterprises tap into the independent talent marketplace efficiently and effectively.

 Enterprises now recognize that the participants of the contingent workforce ecosystem are part of a community.
 Enterprises rely on this community not only for standard MSP/VMS solutions, but one in which they collaborate with like-minded partners to stay ahead of the curve.
 When establishing an ecosystem, the most forward-thinking enterprises understand that different partners bring different value (and expertise).
 MBO Partners, for example, is a heavy participant in the contingent workforce management space but doesn’t compete with MSP, VMS, or staffing suppliers.
 Instead, MBO teams up with these suppliers and encourages seamless collaboration.

-For me, one of the most exciting topics in this year’s SIG Global Summit was to learn from executives that sourcing strategies relying heavily on RFPs are now considered the “old guard.”
+For me, one of the most exciting topics at the SIG Global Summit was to learn from executives that sourcing strategies relying heavily on RFPs are now considered the “old guard.”

 These supplier collaborators have a focused approach: they work within the contingent workforce space, have knowledge of the MSP, VMS, and staffing sources available, and are open to strategic partnerships with all involved parties, both current and prospective.